 Nice try Québec.

-Bill 62 certainly violates a person’s freedom of expression and religion and there is no way it will stand in Supreme Court unless it can somehow justify itself by demonstrating that wearing a burqa or a niqab violates public freedoms during interaction with public servants.
+Bill 62 certainly violates a person’s freedom of expression and religion and there is no way it will stand in Supreme Court, unless it can somehow justify itself by demonstrating that wearing a burqa or an niqab violates public freedoms during interaction with public servants.